Connect with others who understand.

 Eculizumab

 Eculizumab (Soliris) was the first medication approved for the treatment of PNH by the U.S. Food and Drug Administration (FDA).
 This monoclonal antibody (laboratory-made protein) is given as an IV infusion every two weeks.
-You usually need to go to a doctor’s office or clinic to receive an eculizumab infusion, but in some cases you may be able to receive treatment at home.
+You usually need to go to a doctor’s office or clinic to receive an eculizumab infusion, but in some cases, you may be able to receive treatment at home.

 Eculizumab also blocks aspects of your immune system you need to fight certain infections.
 If you use this medication, you will have an increased risk of urinary tract infections, gastrointestinal infections, and respiratory infections.
 Eculizumab also raises your risk of a certain type of life-threatening bacterial infection called a meningococcal infection.
 For this reason, it’s important to get a vaccine against this illness before you start using eculizumab.